 8. Gogigui (Korean BBQ)

-When people think of Korean food, kimchi and barbecue are probably the first things that come to mind.
+When non-Koreans think of Korean food, kimchi and barbecued meat dishes are probably the first things that come to mind.
 They’re two of the most popular dishes in Korean cuisine.

 Gogigui means “meat roast” and refers to the method of grilling meat like beef, pork, or chicken on gas or charcoal grills that are usually built into your dining table.